-Independent sales consultants may not use schools as a source of sales, even if the consultant intends to donate a portion of the funds raised to the school without the written approval and consent of school administration personnel.
+Independent sales consultants may not use schools as a source of sales, even if the consultant intends to donate a portion of the funds raised to the school.
 An independent sales consultant includes individuals who operate as a franchisee for businesses that sell products such as food storage containers, cosmetics, etc.